thylo/website/src/pages/about.md

 In 2019, I joined Belighted and finally got to work with Simon Henrotte whom I have crossed path with a couple of time.
 Along my frontend developer at Belighted, I started teaching "the dynamic web" at the IAD, crossing once again Thomas Henrion &amp; Jérome Coupé path.

-In my free times, I enjoy taking care of my 3 children, having a good belgian beer while playing roleplaying games and discovering new itineraries to cycle to work.
+In my free time, I enjoy taking care of my 3 children, having a good belgian beer while playing roleplaying games and discovering new itineraries to cycle to work.